Loading the galaxy…

 Basic step idea

 Bring whatever you know.
-The opening lesson teaches one style.
-The rest is freestyle.
-Watch a song, then join.
+Many variety nights open with a short lesson on one style; the rest is freestyle.
+Watch a song, then join when you recognize the music.

 Solo or partner?

 Yes.
-Variety nights are the friendliest entry point for solo dancers.
-There's always at least one style with strong rotation.
+Variety nights are one of the friendliest entry points for solo dancers — the mixed crowd means at least one rotation-friendly style (line, contra, swing) usually shows up in the set.

 What to wear